whyisthesheep/vexgames/README.md

 - Lightweight can be ran/deployed easily

 ## "Borrowing" (stealing code/games)
-NO YOU CAN NOT GO TO THE GAMES FOLDER AND USE THEM ON YOUR SITE You MUST have permission from [3kh0](https://github.com/3kh0/) to use any of these games
+NO YOU CAN NOT GO TO THE GAMES FOLDER AND USE THEM ON YOUR SITE\n You MUST have permission from [3kh0](https://github.com/3kh0/) to use any of these games\n
 ![image](https://user-images.githubusercontent.com/77189741/202876866-ee3439d3-5c94-424e-82f2-237705eb37b1.png)

 ## Games